 London Heathrow Airport is around 320km away from Leeds.

 - Coach: The coach is usually the cheapest option and the journey will take between six and eight hours.
 You will need to change coaches at London Victoria coach station.
-Coach travel is currently suspended and no services are running until 29 March 2021.
+Coach travel between London Heathrow and Leeds is currently limited.
+Check coach company websites for more information about availability and to book tickets.

 - Train: There is no direct train from Heathrow Airport to Leeds.
 This route involves a journey that is difficult with heavy luggage, including changing trains and using the underground.
 The journey will take around three hours and forty minutes.